brannerchinese/Gauge_Voice_Transcription/README.md

 The algorithm used was described as ["the gestalt approach"](http://www.drdobbs.com/database/pattern-matching-the-gestalt-approach/database/pattern-matching-the-gestalt-approach/184407970?pgno=5) to pattern matching in the 1988 article introducing it, in an assembly-language implementation.
 Known as the Ratcliff/Obershelp pattern matching algorithm, it is implemented as `difflib.SequenceMatcher` in the Python standard library, with cubic worst-case time complexity.

 The original algorithm is designed for comparing two strings of characters.
-Here, since I am interested in comparing not fine-grained strings but arrays of well-formed standard English words (the usual output of voice-transcription software), I have introduced a hack to use `difflib.SequenceMatcher` to compare arrays, element by element.
+Here, since I am interested in comparing not fine-grained strings but arrays of well-formed standard English words (the usual output of voice-transcription software), I have introduced a hack to adapt `difflib.SequenceMatcher` to compare arrays, whole element by whole element.

 Discussion forthcoming.